javarias/omniORB/omniORBpy/README.txt

 omniORBpy 4.3
 =============

-This is the omniORBpy 4.3.x development branch.
+This is omniORBpy 4.3.0 beta 1.

 omniORBpy is a robust high-performance CORBA ORB for Python.